Home

 Reykjavik

-Greater Reykjavik area luckily doesn't have that much light pollution which makes it quite suitable for the Northern Lights chase.
-The ideal spot for that is Grótta, a nature preserve on the very end of the Seltjarnarnes Peninsula, north-west of Reykjavík.
+Greater Reykjavik area luckily doesn't have that much light pollution, which makes it quite suitable for the Northern Lights chase.
+The ideal spot for that is Grótta, a nature preserve on the very end of the Seltjarnarnes Peninsula, northwest of Reykjavík.
 If you get lucky you can capture Northern Lights by the Iconic Grotta Lighthouse.
 The area is also known for its vivid birdlife.
 Laugardalur Park and Oskjuhlid forests are good places to go on a night excursion, being not far from the center and easy to navigate.

 Northern Lights Cruises

-Boat tours is an easy option in order to enjoy Northern Lights in all of their glory.
+Boat tours are an easy option in order to enjoy the Northern Lights in all of their glory.
 The boats will take you far into the sea and away from light pollution.
 Water reflections will create great effects, and it's also a very comfortable option since you don't have to hike in the cold night.
+Northern Lights Cruises are available from Reykjavik, heading to Faxafloi Bay, and from Akureyri, going to Eyjafjordur Fjord.
+The tours last for about two hours.

 Practical info

-Last updated: by Eleonora Provozin
+Last updated: